How to Use the Water Purifier in Rust

 Step 5: Collect Freshwater

 Give it some time.
 It converts at a 4:1 ratio, so every 4ml of saltwater gives you 1ml of clean water.
-That means you’ll get:
+That means you’ll get 250ml of freshwater per minute if the fire stays lit.

 To collect:

-• Look at the bucket on the side (not the tank)
+Look at the bucket on the side (not the tank) to prepare for use.

-• Either drink straight from it or transfer into your containers
+Either drink directly from it or transfer water into your containers for later use.

 Pro tip: keep spare containers nearby so you can batch collect and keep it running.